Above is another view of Mr Blackham's unusual Nagra SNN. As far as I can see, apart from not having

 machines, as does the 'patina' of the anodised finish.
 A most interesting version, has anyone got another?

-* w: Z* b5 F1 d2 U1 L7 E. A/ D* For those who are looking at the stereo versions of this recorder often to be found on 'Eday', do
+* For those who are looking at the stereo versions of this recorder often to be found on 'Eday', do

 beware, as It is unlikely that these will be the recent versions designed to record high quality music.